Samsung/Universum/doc/configuring.rst

     * Only one branch step will be executed
     * Both branches' artifacts will be checked for existence before the steps execution
     * Artifacts collection or any other side-effects will not be triggered for non-executed branch step
     * If chosen branch step is not set, nothing will happen.
-E.g. conditional step failed, but ``Step.if_failed`` was not set
+      For example, if the the ``Step.if_failed`` is not set and conditional step fails during the execution, nothing will happen.
     * Only one branch step will be counted for each conditional step at calculating steps numbering and total count